Former Health Minister Bernard Okoe Boye has challenged recent legislative findings surrounding the death of Charles Amissah.

 Dr Boye called for a change in focus from individual blame to national healthcare reform.

-He said only a properly funded and coordinated health system could prevent similar tragedies in the future.
+He concluded that only a properly funded and coordinated health system could prevent similar tragedies in the future.

 READ ALSO: Bagbin Champions Efficiency and Innovation at Productivity Week Launch